JoshCheek/today_in_little_known_ruby_trivia/15_string_literals.md

 ```

 These also come from Perl, and probaly came from the shell before that.
-You can see they make a lot of sense in bash, since Bash is line based and doesn't
+You can see they make a lot of sense in Bash, since Bash is line based and doesn't
 handle multi-line inputs well, how do you provide a multi-line input?
 Heredocuments
 provide a reasonable answer to this: